aosabook/500lines/pedometer/chapter.md

 We need to do 3 things to our input data:

 1. Parse our text data and extract numerical data.
-2. Isolate movement in the direction of gravity to get a single data series resembling a sine wave.
+2. Isolate movement in the direction of gravity to get a single data series waveform.
-3. Filter our data series to smooth out our sine wave.
+3. Filter our data series to smooth out our waveform.

 These 3 tasks are related, and it makes sense to combine them into one class called a **Parser**.